 Countries that outline specific interventions to build support within the larger community for youth FP and address gender and social norms are considered to have a strong policy environment and are placed in the green category.
 Countries that include a reference to building an enabling social environment for youth FP, without providing any specific plan for doing so, are placed in the yellow category.
 Additionally, countries that discuss one, but not both, of the enabling social environment elements in detail are placed in the yellow category.
-Countries without any reference to activities to build an enabling social environment for youth FP are placed in the gray category.
+Countries without any reference to an activity to build support for youth FP among the community are placed in the gray category.

-The HIPs brief recommends a third enablingenvironment element: "Ensuring legal rights, policies, and guidelines that respect, protect, and fulfill adolescents' human rights to contraceptive information, products, and services regardless of age, sex, marital status, or parity."
+The HIPs brief recommends a third enabling-environment element: "Ensuring legal rights, policies, and guidelines that respect, protect, and fulfill adolescents' human rights to contraceptive information, products, and services regardless of age, sex, marital status, or parity."
 This element overlaps with the first four indicators of the scorecard and is not assessed separately under this indicator.
-The extent to which a country addresses all seven elements of adolescentfriendly contraceptive services provision, as outlined in the HIPs, can be found in the Discussion of Results section.
+The extent to which a country addresses all seven elements of adolescent-friendly contraceptive services provision, as outlined in the HIPs, can be found in the Discussion of Results section.